Conflux-Chain/conflux-docker/README.md

 ```

 ### Run with your own config file and save data to host machine

 You can attach an folder from local machine to container, which folder should contain conflux `config files`.
-You can download a zip file from Conflux-rust [release page](https://github.com/Conflux-Chain/conflux-rust/releases), the unziped folder will include a `tethys.toml` or `testnet.toml` then you can use this folder as Conflux-rust run context folder.
+You can download a zip file from Conflux-rust [release page](https://github.com/Conflux-Chain/conflux-rust/releases), the unziped folder will include a `hydra.toml or tethys.toml` or `testnet.toml`, rename it to `conflux.toml`, then you can use this folder as Conflux-rust run context folder.
 When conflux client runs up, chain data will also save to this folder。

 ```sh
 $ docker run -p 12537:12537 -v /path-to-your-config-folder:/root/run --name cfx-node confluxchain/conflux-rust